The Gable Home was designed and built by students to compete in the 2009 US Dept. of Energy's Solar Decathlon Competition.

-Competition events are April 12–14, 2019, at the National Renewable Energy Laboratory (NREL) in Golden, Colorado, and June 25–July 5, 2020, at the Smithsonian Folklife Festival in Washington, D.C.
+Competition events are in April at the National Renewable Energy Laboratory (NREL) in Golden, Colorado, and in June at the Smithsonian Folklife Festival in Washington, D.C.

 The Solar Decathlon provides unique, hands-on experience and training that prepares competing students to enter the clean energy workforce.
 The competition creates awareness for the visiting public about more efficient technologies for homes and buildings.
 Technologies and solutions used in Solar Decathlon projects have advanced the building industry both in the United States and abroad.